What is a VIN number?

 Why is a VIN number important?

-Where is the VIN number on a car?
+Where to find the VIN number on a car?

 VIN number check

-When buying a used car, one of the most important things to check is that the VIN printed in the V5C matches the VIN stamped on the car.
-If these don’t match, there’s a good chance the car is stolen so walk away.
+If you’re buying a used car, one of the first things to do is make sure the VIN on the V5C logbook matches the VIN actually on the car.
+If they don’t line up, it’s probably stolen – so just walk away.

-The VIN can tell you a lot more about the car’s history than whether it’s stolen.
-You can also check if the car has any outstanding finance, if there are any recalls from the manufacturer or if it’s been written off.
+But the VIN can tell you way more than that.
+You can find out if the car has any unpaid finance, if it’s been recalled, or if it’s ever been written off.

 Can I change a VIN number?